Khao niaw (Sticky rice)

-Probably the best-known Lao dish, laap is a chopped meat “salad” made of pork, chicken, beef, duck or fish, dressed with lime juice, garlic, crushed, roasted rice and herbs and served at room temperature.
+Probably the best-known Vientiane food, laap is a chopped meat “salad” made of pork, chicken, beef, duck or fish, dressed with lime juice, garlic, crushed, roasted rice and herbs and served at room temperature.
 The meat used in laap can be raw or cooked.
 Popular raw laap variations include fish (the lime juice “cooking” it like a ceviche) and duck (with blood).
 Another flavor in laap is the rice grains that are roasted then crushed to a powde (kao kua).
 Not only does it add a fragrant nuttiness to the dish, it also serves to absorb some of the moisture.

 Tam mak houng (Papaya salad)

 The casual observer might dismiss tam mak houng as being the papaya salad seen everywhere in Thailand, or the milder versions eaten in Cambodia or Vietnam.
 But the flavor of papaya salad in Laos is little different thanks to its fish sauce.The fish sauce is made from mud fish, and the resulting product is not the clear amber color travelers have come to know from Thai or Vietnamese cuisine, but a dark, thick, opaque, gritty (sometimes chunky) liquid whose strong flavor may be an acquired taste.
 Also, no palm sugar is added to Lao papaya salad.

 A meal of sticky rice, slow grilled chicken or pork with a side of tam mak houng makes for a delicious, filling meal and shouldn’t set you back more than $2-3USD.

 Oh lam (Stew)